 - Successful Living

 - Chemical Dependency

 What Is Included In The Dual Diagnosis Inpatient Track?

 The Dual Diagnosis Inpatient Track is a combination of the Chemical Dependency Program and the Inpatient Psychiatric Track.
 Individuals in Atlanta, Georgia attend sessions in both tracks.
 In addition to working through each difficulty area individually, participants will learn how their mental health and substance abuse problems affect each other and how by improving in one area can help improve in others.

 What Is A Typical Day In The Adult Inpatient Program?

-Each patient will attend individual, group and family sessions daily.
+Group therapy is offered daily, as well as individual and family therapy sessions as needed.
 Treatment will focus on therapeutic approaches to staying healthy and medication management as appropriate.
 This approach will provide the best outcomes by focusing on both aspects of treatment.
 When it’s time for the individual to be discharged, social workers will help the individual locate appropriate services to ensure continuity of care.

 What Happens After Adult Inpatient Treatment?

 - Our team will work to develop comprehensive discharge and/or continuing care plans.
 These will ensure each adult leaves our inpatient program with access to crucial recovery resources and professional referrals.

 - If it is determined the patient needs to step down a level of care to partial-hospitalization or intensive outpatient, then patients can move from one program to another as their needs change.